tmtxt/tmtxt.github.com/_drafts/2021-09-03-clean-architecture-with-csharp-net-core-and-mediatr-part-4.md

 }
 ```

-In this simplest form, it doesn't look so different from the way we usually do with normal
+In this simplest form, it doesn't look so different from the way we usually do with a normal
 Interface.
-Imagine what will happen when you want to add these requirements
+However, let's imagine what will happen when you want to add these requirements
 - Log the related information to debug later.
-- Track the process' metrics to monitor and analyze performance.
+- Track the process metrics to monitor and analyze performance.
 - Lock the process to avoid race-condition.
 - Transform the request/response format in a pre-defined way.
 - Handle errors.
 - Other cross-cutting concerns?...
-- More important question: How do I group related requests and re-use these cross-cutting
+- A more important question: How to group related requests and re-use these cross-cutting
   concern handlers?

-# MediatR Request Pipeline
+# MediatR Request Pipeline - A comprehensible solution

-**MediatR Request Pipeline** is actually another kind of **Request Middleware**.
-It works based on automatic
+**MediatR Request Pipeline** is just another kind of **Request Middleware**.
+You simply need to
-type matching process.
-You simply need to define the **Behavior** that you want for an interface and make
+define the **Behavior** that you want for a type and make
 sure your `Request` object follow that type.

-Here is a simple example about how to decouple logging and monitoring logic for the above `Handler`
+Here is an example about how to decouple logging and monitoring logic for the above `Handler`

 ```csharp
 public class LoggingBehavior : IPipelineBehavior<Request, Response>